Ray Evans (Australian businessman)

-Biography

 Early years and education

 Ray Evans was educated at Melbourne High School.
-He attended the University of Melbourne, from which he graduated in Electrical and Mechanical Engineering.
-During university, he served as president of the Melbourne University ALP Club, and as a delegate from the Federated Fodder and Fuel Trades Union to Victorian ALP State Conferences.
+He attended the University of Melbourne, from which he graduated in electrical and mechanical engineering.
+During university, he was president of the Melbourne University ALP Club, and a delegate from the Federated Fodder and Fuel Trades Union to Victorian ALP state conferences.

 He resigned from the ALP to act as campaign manager for Sam Benson in the latter's successful campaign to retain the federal seat of Batman as an independent in 1966.
 In the 1960s, Evans worked as an engineer in the production planning section of the State Electricity Commission of Victoria.

 Career

 He taught electrical engineering at Deakin University, Victoria.
-From 1982 until 2001, he was executive officer at Western Mining Corporation (WMC Ltd) in Australia, under Hugh Morgan.
+From 1982 until 2001, he was executive officer at Western Mining Corporation in Australia, under Hugh Morgan.
 From July 2001 to June 2014, he was the director of Ray Evans & Associates, a consultancy specialising in political and economic advice.